 Note: A person cannot be denied services in the event the issuance or verification of an SSN is delayed due to SSA.

 If an individual has a SSN but does not know it, provide a Request for Information (IM-31A) and allow ten days to provide the SSN.

-If the individual does not have a SSN, s/he must agree to apply for a number at the Social Security Administration (SSA) Office.
+If the applicant is required to provide an SSN and does not already have one, he/she must apply for a number as a condition for program eligibility.
 FSD will assist the individual in making an application for SSN.
+Ensure the participant understands: